-Your furnace is clunking and groaning, and--as crazy as this sounds — you're convinced it's actually hissing at you.
-The thought of replacing it is almost as scary as the weird sounds it's making, but don't worry just yet.
+Your furnace is clunking and groaning, and, as crazy as this sounds, you’re convinced it’s actually hissing at you!
+The thought of replacing it is almost as scary as the weird sounds it’s making, but don’t worry just yet.

-Furnaces face normal wear-and-tear like any other appliance.
+Furnaces face normal wear and tear like any other appliance.
 Heating systems are complex and have many factors that contribute to their overall efficiency.
 Regular maintenance can help extend the life of your furnace for as long as possible.

-There are several common problems that can be easily fixed, either on your own or with the assistance of an HVAC technician.
+There are several common problems that can be easily fixed, either on your own or with the assistance of an experienced HVAC technician.
 Making these small repairs is far easier than replacing the whole unit.
 So before you panic, take a peek at these common issues:

 A dirty air filter is one of the most common causes of furnace problems.
 The filters become clogged and no longer allow air to flow freely, which puts more pressure on your fan motor.
 In addition to burning out the motor, this can cause an increase in energy bills.
 Filters should be changed once every two or three months.

 The furnace may not even be your real problem!
 Check your thermostat.
 Some run on batteries and you may not have noticed a low battery warning.

 Check the circuit breaker

 If your furnace isn’t turning on, take a look at the circuit breaker.
 Find the circuit for your furnace and make sure it’s facing the same direction as all the rest.
 If it’s not, flip it all the way off and then back on.

 Older furnaces have a pilot light and if that light goes out, so does your furnace.
 If you are comfortable relighting it yourself, you can, but many people call a technician for a quick fix.